a mechanic preparing to replace a car engine

 Engine mount and drivetrain compatibility checks

-The engine mount supports the motor to keep it aligned within the engine bay.
+The engine mount supports the motor, keeping it aligned within the engine bay.
 It must be in good condition to mitigate vibrations and prevent damage to the drivetrain, which houses the car’s transmission parts.

 Warranty coverage